capillariesio/capillaries/doc/qna.md

 4. Is the lack of NULL vsalues support a deal-breaker?
 Update March 2024: support for *_if aggregate functions was added, it should help mitigate the lack of NULL support.

-5. Need a strategy to mitigate potential security threats introduced by py_calc.
-SELinux/AppArmor?
+5. Python formulas. (a) Need a strategy to mitigate potential security threats introduced by py_calc.
+SELinux/AppArmor? (b) Consider generic lambda functions?

 6. Keep an eye on Azure/AWS/GCP progress with Cassandra-compatible databases (latency!) and RabbitMQ offerings.